wesslen/loadtest/docs/index.md

 │ 95% Latency          │ 0.2029 seconds                        │
 │ 99% Latency          │ 0.2076 seconds                        │
 └──────────────────────┴───────────────────────────────────────┘

 ```

 Since `loadtest` is a `typer` function, you may use `--help` to provide simple docs:

 ```
 (venv) $ python -m loadtest --help

+ Usage: python -m loadtest [OPTIONS]

  Executes a simple HTTP benchmarking tool that performs a specified number of HTTP requests to a given URL, displays the results including various latency metrics, and handles
  concurrent requests.